 Best For: Intermediate to advanced riders.

 The Hartley Lake trail is Fernie’s gateway to technical alpine riding and some of our areas most remote backcountry terrain.
 The groomed trail is an easy ride from the staging area, past the old lake bed, to a series of open meadows.
 Riders can enjoy some great boondocking opportunities here or continue beyond to reach some true alpine riding zones set among the towering limestone peaks and scenic rocky mountain vistas.
+The groomed trail crosses several large avalanche paths which are known to release and block the trail with significant debris piles and no ride around option available.

 Special Notes- Trucks/SUV’s pulling trailers must have chains to access staging area.
-Multiple Non-Motorized zones – reference Fernie Snowmobile Association Trail map for closure areas.

 Staging: Hartley Lake.